stanislav-chekmenev/rl-driving/README.md

 ### Driving

 You can use the agent to enjoy driving and, of course, as a first step for sampling from the environment for further retraining.

+A neural network for the policy is in drive directory and is contained in the script wm_ppo_policy.py.
+This is exactly the same net, as I used for training, which can be found in baselines/baselines/common/models.
+It's called world_model_mlp.

 For driving: